A toolbox for jurisdictions of all sizes and forms.

 The two ways to wear the health lens when developing or updating planning documents are:

 - Integrate health considerations in the planning and decision-making process.
 This includes expanding meaningful public outreach and forming advisory committees to include underserved populations.
 Consider using the process tools below.

 - Introduce policies that can affect changes to health outcomes.
 Consider using the policy tools below.

 The planning toolbox

-This toolbox will help planners incorporate health into comprehensive plans required or encouraged under various policy directives.
+This toolbox helps planners incorporate health into comprehensive plans required or encouraged under various policy directives.
 Each community can customize tools to fit their unique needs, aspirations, health priorities, disparities and existing resources.